 The country of the mighty Mount Everest, Nepal, makes an interesting option for its tourist attractions and scenic beauty worldwide.
 Also, it has a religious root as the Lumbini province, the birthplace of Gautama Buddha, is also present here.
 It has something for all people, be it the ones who like adventure tourism or the ones who are ecotourism enthusiasts.

 Nepal tops the preference list of anyone looking for peace and divinity while exploring a new religious and soothing vibe.
-However, when the adventure angle comes into the picture, there is some planning and plotting that you need to do.
+However, when the adventure angle comes into the picture, there is some planning and plotting that you need to do actually when Hiking in Nepal.

 But, before learning the do’s and don’ts, let’s know some history related to Trekking in Nepal.
 The place was not open to outsiders or foreign influencers at the beginning of the 20th century.
 But, later in the 1950s, trekkers and western mountaineers began exploring this place, and that’s how its popularity began.